Cash demand as processors hit out at 'broken government promises'

 Seafood processors have demanded more support in the wake of Covid and Brexit – claiming the industry has been left scrambling “in its hour of greatest need”.

-The Scottish Seafood Association (SSA) has accused the UK and Scottish governments of failing to fully help the sector weather the challenges which have emerged over the last year.
+The Scottish Seafood Association (SSA) has accused the UK and Scottish governments of failing to fully help the sector weather the challenges which have emerged over the past year.

 It is warning that, without further intervention, jobs will be lost to ports in other countries and “won’t come back”.

-In January, after the UK left the European Union, the fish and shellfish industries suffered an 83% slump in exports – wiping out almost £700 million in income.
+In January, after the UK left the European Union, Britain’s fish and shellfish industry suffered an 83% slump in exports – wiping out almost £700 million in income.

 Processors found the impact of this further compounded the issues they were already facing from Covid.

-This was highlighted when one Peterhead firm found its capacity was cut from 10,000 daily boxes to 6,500 during the pandemic – and falling to just 400 post-Brexit.
+This was highlighted when Peterhead fish market found its volume was cut from 10,000 daily boxes to 6,500 during the pandemic – and fell to just 400 post-Brexit.

-Financial help has been offered to the seafood and aquaculture sectors through a £23 million scheme to help offset losses caused by delays of exporting to EU countries.
+Financial help has been offered to the seafood and aquaculture sectors through a £23m UK Government scheme to help offset losses caused by delays of exporting to EU countries.

 But the SSA says the initiative does not go far enough and has called for greater support.

-Its chief executive, Jimmy Buchan, said the pay-outs on offer only cover 50% of the lost cash.
+Its chief executive, Jimmy Buchan, said the pay-outs on offer covered only 50% of the lost cash.

-He also said larger businesses are being left out, alongside firms opting not to ship smaller consignments where exporting costs would be greater than the value of the goods.
+He also said larger businesses were being left out, alongside exporters choosing not to ship smaller consignments because the costs would be greater than the value of the goods.

 Mr Buchan said: “The truth is that while the financial support that has been forthcoming has been gratefully received, its partial nature means that businesses are being left in great difficulties in their hour of greatest need.